 Booking an appointment

-- The mother, or the mother and father together if they are not married to each other.
-Please be aware that if the parents are not married to each other at the time of the birth, and the father does not attend appointment along with the mother.
-The father's details will not be entered in the birth register.
-If you want the father's details to be entered and he cannot attend the appointment please call us on 0113 2224408.
+Please note that if the parents are not married to each other at the time of the birth we can only enter the father's details on the birth certificate if he comes with the mother to register the still-birth.
+If you want the father's details to be entered and he cannot attend the appointment please call us on 0113 224408.

-The medical certificate issued by the doctor/midwife.
-Without this certificate the Registrar will not be able to register the stillbirth.
+You must bring the medical certificate issued by the doctor/midwife.
+Without this certificate the Registrar will not be able to register the still-birth.
 If the stillbirth has been reported to the Coroner’s Office they will advise you what to do.

 How much does it cost?

 The Registrar will give you a free certificate of registration (this will show the baby's full name, sex, date of birth, district of birth and the name of the informant).
 The Registrar will also provide you with a copy of a full stillbirth certificate at a cost of £4.

 What other documents will I receive?

 The Registrar will give you a “White form 118”.
 This is for arranging the funeral.
 It needs to be given to the funeral directors.
 If the stillbirth was referred to the coroner he may already have given this form to the funeral directors.